keytelematics/fleet-api-sample/README.md

 ## Setup

+Create the database first by running the database create script in the `scripts` directory.

 # Environment variables

 This project makes use of `dotenv` and requires a `.env` file in the root of the project with the following variables to load from